SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 The PubSub+ Kubernetes deployment is defined by multiple YAML templates with several parameters as deployment options.
 The templates are packaged as the `pubsubplus` [Helm chart](//helm.sh/docs/topics/charts/) to enable easy customization through only specifying the non-default parameter values, without the need to edit the template files.

 There are two deployment options described in this document:
 * The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can then also manage your deployment's lifecycle including upgrade and delete.
-To enable this using current Helm v2, Helm's server-side component Tiller must be installed in your Kubernetes environment with rights granted to manage deployments.
-There are best practices to secure Helm and Tiller and they need to be applied carefully if strict security is required e.g.: in a production environment.
 * Another option is to generate a set of templates with customized values from the PubSub+ Helm chart and then use the Kubernetes native `kubectl` tool to deploy.
 The deployment will use the authorizations of the requesting user.
 However, in this case Helm will not be able to manage your Kubernetes rollouts lifecycle.

-The next sections will provide details on the PubSub+ Helm chart, dependencies and customization options, followed by deployment prerequisites and the actual deployment steps.
+The next sections will provide details on the PubSub+ Helm chart, dependencies and customization options, followed by [deployment prerequisites](#deployment-prerequisites) and the actual [deployment steps](#deployment-steps).

 ## PubSub+ Helm Chart Deployment Considerations